obsidianmd/obsidian-help/en/Obsidian/Community code of conduct.md

 #### Belligerence

 Belligerence is deliberately attempting to make others feel bad, name-calling, singling out others for derision or exclusion.
-For example, telling someone they’re not a real programmer or that they don’t belong.
+For example, telling someone they're not a real programmer or that they don't belong.

 #### Being especially unpleasant

-For example, if we’ve received reports from multiple members of annoying or rude behavior.
+For example, if we've received reports from multiple members of annoying or rude behavior.

 #### Unsolicited messages to community members